talut/react-native-picker-module/README.md

 # React Native Picker Module

-React Native Picker Module - With this package you can easily use picker with onPress function, also this package is workaround for Android Picker problem( https://github.com/facebook/react-native/issues/15556).
-For IOS package using Modal and Picker component.
-Also for Android this package is using RecyclerView with AlertDialog.
+With this package you can easily use picker with onPress function.
+Also this package is workaround for Android Picker problem (https://github.com/facebook/react-native/issues/15556).

+This package is using `Modal` and `Picker` component for IOS and using `RecyclerView` and `AlertDialog` for Android as `NativeModule`.

 <img src="./docs/android-picker-module.png"> <img src="./docs/ios-picker-module.png">